 “What else have we done in those first 100 days?
 We kept our commitment — Democrats and Republicans — of sending $1,400 rescue checks to 85 percent of American households.
 We’ve already sent more than 160 million checks out the door,” Biden said.

-Biden Claims Jan.
-6 Riot ‘Worst Attack On Our Democracy Since The Civil War’
+43: Biden Claims Jan.
+6 Riot ‘Worst Attack on Our Democracy Since the Civil War’

-President Biden claimed in his first State of the Union address before Congress the Jan.
-6 riots at the start of the new year was “the worst attack on our democracy since the Civil War.”
+Biden claimed in his first State of the Union address before Congress that the Jan.
+6 riot was “the worst attack on our democracy since the Civil War.”

-By the death toll however, the U.S. has seen far worse.
+By the death toll, however, the United States has seen far worse.

 The terrorist attacks on Sept.
-11, 2001, killed nearly 3,000 people after two commercial airliners flew into the New York’s world trade centers, one into the Pentagon, and one into a field in Pennsylvania.
+11, 2001, killed nearly 3,000 people after two commercial airliners flew into the New York’s World Trade Center buildings, one into the Pentagon, and one into a field in Pennsylvania.

-Biden Admin Repeats Fake News Russia Bounty Story To Justify Sanctions
+42: Biden Admin Repeats Fake News Russia Bounty Story to Justify Sanctions

-The White House used a recently discredited narrative to justify enacting sanctions against Russia this week.
+The White House used a recently discredited narrative to justify enacting sanctions against Russia.